ErickBGomez/calculator-project/README.md

 Also, I make use of my skills acquired outside the course, such as the creation of vectors or the use of fonts to be able to provide a better product for this project.

+# Keyboard Support

+As mentioned before.
+The project has keyboard support instead of clicking buttons.

+## Keybindings:

+- `0 to 9`: Enter its respective digit into the calculator memory.
+- `.`: Enter the decimal point into the calculator.
+- `+`: Select addition operator.
+- `-`: Select subtraction operator.
+- `*`: Select multiplication operator.
+- `/`: Select division operator.
+- `Enter`: Calculate entered operation.
+- `Backspace`: Delete the last digit.
+- `Escape`: Delete calculator memory.

+All of these keys work on both the alphanumeric keypad and the numeric keypad as well.

 # Resources Information

 - **Font used:**